tndrle/briefs/src/lib.typ

   /// The recipient's name and address.
 Add line breaks manually.
   /// -> content
   recipient: [],
+  /// The recipient's top margin in the address box.
+  /// -> length
+  recipient-top-margin: 12.7mm,
+  /// Absolute position and size of the address box: (x, y, width, height).
+  /// -> array of length
+  address-box: (25mm, 50mm, 80mm, 40mm),
   /// Content of the information box.
 If this is `auto`, the sender, location,
   /// and date are shown as a default.
   /// -> auto | content